carlmatthewcastro/carlmatthewcastro/README.md

 ## 🎯 Goals
 🚀 Improve my skills in **C#, Python, and Java**
-🛠 Build real-world projects to strengthen my portfolio
+🛠 - Develop meaningful projects that can benefit my Community
 🗄 Learn more about **databases (SQL)** and **full-stack development**

 ---